tgarciai/minimal-golang-seed/README.md

-# minimal-goland-seed
+# minimal-golang-seed
-Seed to start golang server with:
+Seed to start a golang server with:
 - gin
 - logrus
 - prometheus